 How Is Morbidity Rate Used to Price Insurance?

-Morbidity Rate (illness rate) is the measure of illness that will occur in any given population.
+Morbidity Rate (illness rate) is defined as the measure of illness that will occur in any given population.
 Morbidity refers to illness, disease, injury, or disability.
 The morbidity rate takes into account how often an illness appears in a population of people, this may be divided and categorized by age, group, ethnic background, geographical location or other factors.
 Morbidity rates are used by insurance companies to determine premiums based on perceived risk.
 The morbidity rate will tell you how often a disease appears in a given population, or how common it is.

 Morbidity Incidence Rate vs. Morbidity Prevalence Rate